sqor/CommonServiceInterface/README.md

 ```
 String paths are converted to atom list so only config values referenced by atoms can be manipulated.

+## Managing timeout values

+Calling a CSI server to process a request in parallel, needs two different timeout values to be used.
+Client Timeout is the time spent waiting for the server to return, Server Timeout corresponds to the request being processed.

+It is important to have Client Timeout greater than the Server Timeout, since a blocking call shall not be returning before the request has been processed.
+Otherwise if the Client Timeout is smaller than the Server Timeout, the caller may get a timeout message before the request could be processed in a wider time frame, thus there will be unwanted messages in the client's mailbox when the processed request sends the result back.

+By default, the Client Timeout is set to infinity and the Server Timeout is set to 55 seconds.

+In case you need to change these values, you have three options:

+1. During initialisation.
+    When a CSI server is launched, you can append a property list to set the server's parameters. [{server_timeout, Value}] passed as the last argument to start() or start link() will set the Server Timeout to be used by the launching server.
+2. At runtime.
+    With csi:set_options(ServerName :: atom(), Options :: property_list()) you can set the Server Timeout at runtime.
+3. At a specific call
+    Calls to CSI service server goes through the the service API, where you can append the one-time Server Timeout and also the Client Timeout values.
+Please visit csi.erl for details.

 ## Quick Start with the example
 Clone the repository, go to its directory.